joshpeterson/summa/book/third_part_of_the_summa_theologica/treatise_on_the_sacraments/holy_orders/prologue.md

 (3) Whether it is a sacrament?
 (4) Whether its form is expressed properly?
 (5) Whether this sacrament has any matter?

+* Whether There Should Be Order In The Church?
+* Whether Order Is Properly Defined?
+* Whether Order Is A Sacrament?
+* Whether The Form Of This Sacrament Is Suitably Expressed?
+* Whether This Sacrament Has Any Matter?